 I am a PhD candidate in the Economics department of the University of Southern California.
-My main research interests are macroeconomics and labor economics.
+My main research interests are labor economics and macroeconomics.

 Research